Goals:

 Refresh your embedded analytics application's page and you should see this:

-If your user clicks "Sign in to Tableau Online", their experience will be something like this:
+If your user clicks "Sign in to Tableau Cloud", their experience will be something like this:

-The end user only has to go through this "login" flow once or until they are signed out of Tableau Online.
-Tableau Online's idle session timeout duration is 2 hours (and cannot be modified).
+The end user only has to go through this "login" flow once or until they are signed out of Tableau Cloud.
+Tableau Cloud's idle session timeout duration is 2 hours (and cannot be modified).

 The end user experience is less than ideal with a user needing to click a button to authenticate, however, they do not have to log in with a username and password.
 If you are looking for a more seamless embedded analytics experience for your end users, we have products that solve this.